shamsjnr/CI-Shop/readme.md

 - Create a database and name it `halmat`
 - Open up the new database and click on import
 - Import the file (at the root of your downloaded zip) `halmat.sql`
-- You have successfully setup the project (The imported file comes with a few test users as shown below)
+- You have successfully setup the project

 ## Stakeholders:
 - Admin